-Anglicare’s Men’s Behaviour Change Program are now offering groups for men who want take responsibility for their actions and change their ways.
+Anglicare’s Men’s Behaviour Change Program is now offering groups for men who want to take responsibility for their actions and change their ways.
 These are men who want to be the best dad, husband, partner and man they can be.

 “The goal of the program is to keep women and children safe by supporting and advocating for men to take responsibility for their behaviour,” explains Carolyn.

 “The groups run for 10 sessions.
 Participants share their experiences and help each other be accountable for their actions.”

 Men who are interested must attend two pre-group consultations with Anglicare’s Behaviour Change Co-ordinator to see if the group is suitable for them.
 The men’s worker can also help with referrals to various support services including counselling, drug & alcohol services, and parenting support.

 An Anglicare Women’s Advocate contacts the men's current and former partners to offer support, referrals and safety plans where necessary.

 The program has the support of local women’s family and domestic violence services.

 For more information about the program, contact Anglicare on (02) 4424 7100.

 Media contact: email@example.com